Ornimegalonyx

-The Cuban giant owl or giant cursorial owl (Ornimegalonyx) is an extinct genus of giant owl that measured 1.1 m in height.
+The Cuban giant owl or cursorial giant owl (Ornimegalonyx) is an extinct genus of giant owl that measured 1.1 m in height.
 It is closely related to the many species of living owls of the genus Strix.
 It was a flightless or nearly flightless bird and it is believed to be the largest owl that ever existed.
 It lived on the island of Cuba.

 The first fossil specimen was mistakenly described as a bird in the family Phorusrhacidae, in part because the bones were so large.
-In 1961, Pierce Brodkorb reviewed the findings and placed them properly, with the owls.
-Remains have been abundant throughout the island, in cave deposits from the Late Pleistocene period (126,000 to 11,700 years ago) and at least three nearly complete skeletons have been found.
+In 1961, Pierce Brodkorb reviewed the findings and identified them to have belonged to an owl.
+Remains have been found in cave deposits from the Late Pleistocene period (126,000 to 11,700 years ago).

 Taxonomy

 In the past, three additional species of Ornimegalonyx besides O. oteroi were regarded as valid.
 All were described in 1982 and include: